enel-gdh-educational/katacoda-scenarios/version-control/remotes/08-nff_merge.md

 #### Task

-- You are still in in repository `/s/repo/working_dir/project`
+- Go to remote working repository `/s/repo/working_dir/project`
 - use `git fetch` to fetch remote branches
 - Switch to branch *new_branch*
 - Modify file *new_feature.py* to print "Hello World"